"It was 80% me, 20% AI": Seeking Authenticity in Co-Writing with Large-Language Models

 # Computational social science

-07/2025 Our work examining large-scale data across two major freelance platforms demonstrates both harms and benefits when freelancers disclose their use of AI in the online marketplace.
-I will present this work at the Annual Meeting of Academy of Management (AOM).
+07/2025 Our work examining large-scale data across two major freelance and creator platforms (Upwork and Bēhance) shows that creators who declare the use of AI receive significantly lower pay, but those who work on non-creative job functions earn more when labeling themselves as "AI Pros."
+I will present this work at the Annual Meeting of Academy of Management (AOM) and International Conference on Computational Social Science (ic2s2).
+See extended abstract here.

 05/2025 I will lead a session on (de)valuation of AI-assisted work in the online labor market in an upcoming workshop series on "What is work worth?" at Data & Society.